cargomedia/jquery.touchToClick/README.markdown

+## Warning: Discontinued
+This project is not maintained anymore.
+We recommend you to have a look at [FastClick](https://github.com/ftlabs/fastclick) instead.

 ## Summary
 Overrides the click event on mobile devices to fire a click event immediately and get rid of the 300ms delay (webkit for iPhone and Android problem).